gvard/gvard.github.io/dates/README.md

 # gvard.github.io/dates/

 Pages with remarkable dates.
-Topics are: astronomy, cosmonautics & space. exploration, aviation, IT.
+Topics are: astronomy, cosmonautics & space exploration, aviation, IT.

 Show it as slides or as feed, get it by date or by tag!